Timothy Pflueger, the Invisible Hand Behind San Francisco’s Skyline

 In 1847, the Irish-born land surveyor Jasper O’Farrell set out to redraw the map of San Francisco.
 As part of that, he gave many of the newly made streets their names—including O’Farrell Street—and in so doing, began a long and rich naming tradition that’s probably totally invisible to those outside the craft.
 But for those in the know, there’s a fraternal link, wink, and nod on just about every other street corner in San Francisco.

-One of the first streets O’Farrell christened was in honor of George Washington.
-In time, four more San Francisco streets would be named for Masonic presidents: Jackson, Polk, Buchanan, and Franklin.
+One of the first streets O’Farrell christened was in honor of George Washington, past master of Virginia’s Alexandria № 22.
+Later, four more San Francisco streets would take the names of Masonic presidents: Jackson, Polk, Buchanan, and Franklin.

-Commodore John D. Sloat—the man who claimed California for the U.S., and a Mason in New York—first lent his name to what’s now Sansome Street.
-Around 1919, his name reappeared on this main drag through the westside.
+Initially, Commodore John D. Sloat—the man who claimed California for the United States, and a member of St. Nicholas № 321 of New York—lent his name to what is now Sansome Street.
+However, around 1919, his name reappeared, this time as the main drag through the Parkside neighborhood.
+The Scottish Rite Masonic Center is today located at Sloat and 19th Avenue.

-Named for Jonathan Drake Stevenson, the state’s first grand master and a charter member of California № 1.
-Stevenson arrived as commander of a regiment of volunteers in the Mexican-American War and later made a fortune in mining and real estate.
+Named for Jonathan Drake Stevenson, the state’s first grand master and a charter member of California № 1 (seen above).
+Stevenson arrived in San Francisco as commander of a regiment of volunteers in the Mexican-American War and later made a fortune in mining and real estate.

-San Francisco’s first millionaire, Samuel Brannan led a party of 250 Mormons to California in 1845 and founded the California Star newspaper.
-However, he and church leader Brigham Young eventually had a falling-out, and Brannan became a powerful figure in local politics.
-In 1855, the Grand Lodge effectively blackballed Brannon but, curiously, rescinded its order two years later, allowing him to join Occidental № 22.
+San Francisco’s first millionaire and one of its most colorful early characters, Samuel Brannan led a party of 250 Mormons to California in 1845 to establish a colony.
+During the Gold Rush, Brannan, founder of the California Star newspaper, was the state’s ranking Mormon elder, collecting a 10 percent tithe from Mormon miners that made him rich.
+He and church leader Brigham Young had a falling-out, however, and Brannan eventually became a powerful figure in San Francisco politics.
+In 1855, the Grand Lodge prohibited all members from having “any Masonic communication whatsoever” with Brannon but, curiously, rescinded the order two years later, allowing him to join Occidental № 22.

-Just south of Brannan is Townsend, named for John Townsend, the state’s first licensed doctor and junior warden of San Jose № 10.
+Just south of Brannan is Townsend, named for the first licensed medical doctor in California and the first junior warden of San Jose № 10.
+He died in the famous cholera epidemic of 1850.

-Named for Josiah Belden, the first mayor of San Jose.
-Like Townsend, he was a member of San Jose № 10 from 1854–59.
+Named for Josiah Belden, an early California pioneer andthe first mayor of San Jose.
+Like Townsend, he was a member of San Jose № 10, joining in 1854 and serving as treasurer from 1857–59.

 A curiously small strip considering its namesake, Stanford Street pays homage to Leland Stanford, former governor of California and one of the Big Four railroad tycoons.
 Stanford helped found Michigan City № 47 in 1855 in California’s Gold Country.